oscarsaleta/PBala/README.md

   For C and Python we use the argv arrays so make sure the program can read and use those variables (and perform the error checking because this software has no way of knowing if the data file is suitable for your program).

 ### Procedure of execution

+  *As of v1.0.0, there is no need of starting PVM using a hostfile (it is actually advised **not** to do so).
+Instead, execute the program and we will start PVM for you, using the information extracted from the nodefile.*

   - First, you will need to execute PVM and add all the nodes that you want to use.
 This is done easily with `pvm hostfile`, where *hostfile* is simply a file with all the names of the nodes we will use in it (exactly the same names that appear in *nodefile*, but without the 2nd column).
 From inside the PVM cmd, type `quit` to leave the application and have the PVM daemon running in the background.
   - Now compile the software (if you have not done so yet) with `make`, and your own program if needed.
 Also, `mkdir resultdir` if it does not exist.